☞ Table of Contents

 Join hands, start a loaf train

 Your mom’s waste-not, want-not attitude probably resulted in a steady stream of quick breads.
 You might find yourself carrying on that tradition.
 Slicked with silicone, Le Creuset’s lightweight loaf pan means releasing your golden brown bounty has never been easier.
 The most difficult decision?
-Banana bread or zucchini bread.
+Banana bread or walnut zucchini bread.

 Carry on, wayward Bundt

 Remember when you discovered Twinkies and realized that you were, in fact, living in the future?
-Our stunning blue, nonstick 12-cup Bundt pan is outta site for letting you relive the glory days of sweet, creme-filled cakes of your childhood with our Twinkie Bundt Cake.
+Our stunning blue, nonstick 12-cup Bundt pan is outta site for letting you relive the glory days of sweet, cream-filled cakes of your childhood with our Twinkie Bundt Cake.

 Chafe and bake